 The National Science Foundation and the University of Missouri hosted the Broader Impacts (BI) Infrastructure Summit in April 2014.
 Copies of the presentations and the posters are available here.

 The five sections listed here are the areas of broader impact (BI) noted by NSF.
 The strongest proposals will address each area in some manner.
 This website provides examples of possible avenues for fulfilling the Broader Impacts requirement that are targeted for researchers at UT Dallas.
 The people highlighted throughout may be of assistance.
+See also our template document with more resources.

 General Information to Keep in Mind: